FallenVFX/Portfolio/README.md

 - **HTML & CSS**

+  - Autumn Procurement and Services LLC, landing page and services page for a recent client
   - Fotomatic, landing page for a fictional camera company
   - Website Design System, basic style guide (outdated)
   - HTML & CSS page for a Minecraft server